H W Carter & Co introduced Ribena to Britain. 90 percent of British blackcurrant production goes towards making Ribena.

 Henry Williams Carter died with an estate valued at £12,000 in 1913.

-By 1920 the company was also engaged as wine and spirits merchants.
-By this time William Dillworth Armstrong (1877 – 1954), long engaged as a salesman for the company, was managing director, and his son, Frank Dillworth Armstrong (1900 – 1993) was chairman.
-As a trained chartered accountant, Frank organised the finances at the company.
+By 1920 William Dillworth Armstrong (1876 – 1954), a long-term salesman for H W Carter & Co, was managing director, and his son, Frank Dillworth Armstrong (1900 – 1993) was chairman.
+As a trained chartered accountant, Frank Armstrong reorganised the finances at the company.

 H W Carter & Co merged with four other local businesses to form Bristol Industries Limited, with a share capital of £250,000, in 1920.